Ontario's sexual assault support centres say they are stretched thin and need more funding | CBC News

 Ontario's sexual assault support centres say they are stretched thin and don't have enough money to support the increased demand for services.

-Survivors of sexual violence are reaching out more than ever, but core funding from the province has not kept up with the increase demand.
+Survivors of sexual violence are reaching out more than ever, but core funding from the province has not kept up with the increased demand.

 "Many of these centres are funded at a 1990s level, but they're seeing service demands that are more reflective of reduced stigma and more people wanting to talk about sexual violence today," said Nicole Pietsch, a writer and advocate with the Ontario Coalition of Rape Crisis Centres.